 Immersive Experiences

 The Westmoreland’s collection comes to life through multi-projection, surround sound, and animated effects.
 Created by award-winning OLO Creative Farm, these immersive experiences seamlessly blend art and technology to evoke the feeling of stepping inside the paintings.
-The digital images of the artworks have been enhanced using AI* and other visual effects to enrich the immersive experience.
-Two installations are planned for 2026.
+The digital images of the artworks have been enhanced using visual effects to enrich the immersive experience.
+The immersive experience is on view during regular Museum hours (Wed-Sun, 10am-5pm).
+Admission is free; no reservation required.

 November 14, 2025 – January 19, 2026